 An online booking system has been set up and anyone that needs to visit a recycling centre will have to make an appointment.
 The online booking system will be available for the public to use from 12.30pm tomorrow – May 22nd

-The only items that canbe brought to the recycling centres for now are cardboard, wood, garden waste, scrap metal, small electrical items and hard plastic.
+The only items that canbe brought to the recycling centres for now are cardboard, wood, recycling organic waste, scrap metal, small electrical items and hard plastic.

 To help residents dispose of larger items the council’s bulky waste collection service is also being reinstated from Monday, June 1st.